ibois-epfl/Carnutes/README.md

         - using cylinder data
 # Install and use
 This tool is intended to be used in Rhino 8.
-See the [INSTALL.md](./INSTALL.md) for installation instructions, and the [CONTRIBUTING.md](./CONTRIBUTING.md) for minimal contribution guidelines
+See the [INSTALL.md](./INSTALL.md) for installation instructions, and the [CONTRIBUTING.md](./CONTRIBUTING.md) for minimal contribution guidelines.
+This repo contains a small .3dm to easily test Carnutes.

 # 4 workshops will be held within the Studio: